Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 **Documentation writing**

-Write plugin documentations for ImagePy, so that users can see it while using it, more details can be found [here](https://github.com/Image-Py/demoplugin/blob/master/doc/document.md)
+Write plugin documentations for ImagePy, so that users can see document while using the function, more details can be found [here](https://github.com/Image-Py/demoplugin/blob/master/doc/document.md)

 ![14](http://idoc.imagepy.org/demoplugin/31.png)